schoero/swissqrbill/docs/importing.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz_small.svg)
 ][browser pre-built bundle]

+> **Warning**
+>
+> This demo on StackBlitz does only work in Chrome.
+If you want to try it in another browser, you need to download the project and run it locally.

 PDFKit provides a pre-built bundle that can be used directly in the browser.
 Similarly SwissQRBill also provides a pre-built bundle.
 It can be imported from the JSDelivr CDN as follows:

 ```html